teo-dor/first-bootstrap-course/README.md

 # Bootstrap introduction course

-Just some testing with Bootstrap!

 This website was built as part of the learning material for Code Institute's Fullstack Development program.

-You can check out the website [here](https://teo-dor.github.io/first-bootstrap-course/)!